pheymann/talks/README.md

-# talks
+# Conference and Meetup talks
-Collection of conference and meetup talks I gave
+I will put all my conference and meetup talks into this repository.